AdX vs AdSense, who’s the real winner?

 When it comes to Google’s Ad Exchange and AdSense products there is a clear winner: Use both.

 The two products work incredibly well in unison.
-Managed through DFP, the two products can compete in a way that can push earnings higher than either product could manage on its own.
+Managed through Google Ad Manager, the two products can compete in a way that can push earnings higher than either product could manage on its own.
 As one of the few AdX NPM partners who is also a Google AdSense Certified Partner, OKO are able to offer publishers the benefit of our expertise across the whole range of Google’s monetisation solutions (as well as those from a select few other sources).
-That expertise ensure that we not only help our publisher earn more, but achieve those earnings in a safe, sustainable way with minimal fuss and work on their part.
+That expertise ensures that we not only help our publisher earn more, but achieve those earnings in a safe, sustainable way with minimal fuss and work on their part.

 If you would like to talk to someone about how OKO can help you earn more from your website then we’d love to hear from you.
 Click here to get in touch today.